HarrisonNathanLee/Yo-yo-Judging-Application/README.md

 4: Types, Interfaces, and Saving
 - Added additional data analysis features (CPS, CR, ClicksIfPerfect, etc)
 - Added save and load feature for individual players:
-    - Everytime you save a new player, a new CSV file will be created
+    - Everytime you save a new App.player, a new CSV file will be created
-    - Can overwrite that player by saving on top of it
+    - Can overwrite that App.player by saving on top of it
-    - can read a player from memory if that player is in memory
+    - can read a App.player from memory if that App.player is in memory
 - Things which have yet to be implemented:
     - Data analysis features:
         - clicks per second if perfect
         - Weighting function for evals and clickers (60%/40%)
     - Adding exceptions for all eval scores (out of 10)/ tell judge to input a different score
-    - Create a list of player's/competition roster class which extends player (add multiple players to a single list)
+    - Create a list of App.player's/competition roster class which extends App.player (add multiple players to a single list)

 5: Abstracts and Extends
-- Added wildcard, prelim, semi, two minute, and final classes which extends player and playerDataAnalysis
+- Added wildcard, prelim, semi, two minute, and final classes which extends App.player and playerDataAnalysis
 - Cleaned up code and made everything streamline
 - Added more tests
 - Things which have yet to be implemented
     - Adding exceptions for all eval scores (out of 10)/ tell judge to input a different score
     - Adding exceptions for everything
-    - Creating a list of player's/competition
+    - Creating a list of App.player's/competition
     - Aggregate and database functions

 6: Robustness